Chills Business Whitepaper

 This article presents 4 sequential collaboration steps; design, prepare, implement and reiterate to initiate digitalisation for organisations starting at leadership level.

-Fredrik De Vries CEO / Bård Øvrebø CTO, Dynamic Integrations - Software-AI development
+Fredrik De Vries CEO / Bård Øvrebø CTO, Dynamic Integrations - AI & backend development